Molly Kearney

+Molly Kearney (/ˈkɑɹni/; born May 2, 1992) is an American stand-up comedian and actor.
+They are best known for their work on Saturday Night Live and as Barbara in DMV.

 Life and career

 Born and raised in Cleveland, they are a 2008 graduate of Magnificat High School and received a bachelor's in theatre from the University of Dayton.
 They frequently performed stand-up comedy in Chicago, later moving to Los Angeles.

 In 2019, Kearney was one of the comedians selected for Comedy Central's "Up Next" showcase after a nationwide search.

 Kearney's screen credits include the Amazon series A League of Their Own and the Disney+ series The Mighty Ducks: Game Changers.

-In 2022, they were announced as the first openly non-binary cast member of Saturday Night Live.
+In 2022, Kearney was hired to join the cast of the NBC sketch comedy series Saturday Night Live as a featured player for the show's 48th season, making their debut alongside Marcello Hernández, Michael Longfellow, and Devon Walker.
+They were the first openly non-binary cast member of Saturday Night Live.
+Kearney left the show in 2024 after its 49th season.

-In 2024, after two years with Saturday Night Live, Kearney left the series.
+In 2025, they joined the main cast of the CBS's workplace comedy show DMV, starring alongside Harriet Dyer, Tony Cavalero, Alex Tarrant, Gigi Zumbado, and Tim Meadows.
+The show was canceled after just one season.